kimble4/CrossMgr/SeriesMgr/helptxt/QuickStart.md

 You can change the order of races by dragging the row in the grey column to the left of the race name.

+* The __Event__ column can be used to give a common name to a group of races eg. those that take place on the same day, or at the same venue.
+Races with the same text in the 'Event' field will get an 'Event Total' column in the HTML output, and be considered together for "Consider best n Events" purposes (see [Scoring Criteria][]).
+Otherwise, leave this blank.
 * The __Race__ column can be edited to change how the race name is displayed in the results.
 * The __Grade__ column is used to break ties (more on that later too).
 * The __Points__ column is the points structure to be used to score that race.
 This only applies if you are scoring by Points (more on that later).